joowani/dtags/README.rst

       command is run.
 -  For a shell variable to be created automatically, the tag name must not conflict with environment variable names
+-  When shell variables are created hyphens are replaced with underscores